Rhea Medical Center’s business office is located at the main entrance of the medical center. Hours are Monday through Friday, 8 a.m. to 4 p.m.

 A: Insurance does not always pay for deductibles, co-insurance, or any “non-covered” charges.
 Any portion not covered by insurance will be billed to the responsible party.

-Q: What if my insurance does not pay?
+Q: What if my insurance does not respond or pay my claim?

 A: The Medical Center expects insurance payments within 45 days from billing.
 If payment is not received, the Medical Center will look to the patient or responsible party for payment on the account.